WebCoder49/code-input/plugins/README.md

 [🚀 *CodePen Demo*](https://codepen.io/WebCoder49/pen/GRXyxzV)

 ### Indent
-Adds indentation using the `Tab` key, and auto-indents after a newline, as well as making it possible to indent/unindent multiple lines using Tab/Shift+Tab
+Adds indentation using the `Tab` key, and auto-indents after a newline, as well as making it possible to indent/unindent multiple lines using Tab/Shift+Tab. **Supports tab characters and custom numbers of spaces as indentation.**

 Files: [indent.js](./indent.js)